Website terms and conditions template: marketplace for services; seller side

 These are T&C for a website that acts as an interface between buyers and providers of a service.
 They regulate the relationship between your business and service providers who use your website to sell.

-You could operate openly as a market or you could ostensibly be a review site where you promote particular services.
-You could charge the provider (as provided for in this document) or you could provide your market place service free and take advertising revenue.
+You could operate openly as a market or you could ostensibly be a review site where you only promote particular services.
+You could charge the provider or your market place could be free to use and take advertising revenue.
 You may be a membership site where buyers subscribe.

-The nature of the services offered is not important.
-Your site could create a marketplace between providers of services such as gardening or personal fitness training with consumers, or services such as website design or consultancy with businesses.
+These T&C are suitable for a marketplace site that sells any type of service.
+Your site could connect providers of services such as gardening or personal fitness training with consumers, or services such as website design or consultancy with businesses.

 This document serves two main purposes.